michaelbironneau/garbler/README.md

 # Garbler
-Generator of memorable passwords generator written in Go.
+Generator of memorable passwords, written in Go.
 Available both as a command-line tool and as a Go library.

+Please see [here](http://golang.org) for Godocs or read on for examples.

 **What makes the passwords memorable?**